William Sacheverell: Surrender of Nottingham's charter

 At the general election following the death of Charles II in 1685 Sacheverell lost his seat, and for the next four years he lived in retirement on his estates.
+In the latter part of James II's reign, many Whig rank and file hoped to wrest back control from the local gentry and Tories.
+In Nottingham, Whigs who had been fined for riot were now installed in the corporation.
+Sacheverel was amongst these 'Whig collaborators', indeed he was the most prominent all the radicals.
+His eagerness to pledge support for James could be due to two factors.
+Firstly, Sacheverel, as a shrewd judge of events, believed that James had some chances of success and secondly, James had a hold over a heavily fined rioter.

+Return to Parliament

 In the Convention Parliament summoned by William III in 1689, he sat for Heytesbury.
 He spoke in favour of a radical resettlement of the constitution, and served on a committee, of which Somers was chairman, for drawing up a new constitution in the form of the Declaration of Right; he was one of the representatives of the Commons in their conference with the peers on the question of declaring the throne vacant.
 William III appointed Sacheverell a lord of the admiralty, but he resigned the office after a few months.
 He procured the omission of Lord Jeffreys's name from the Act of Indemnity.

 In 1690 Sacheverell moved a famous amendment to the Corporation Bill, proposing the addition of a clause for disqualifying for office for seven years municipal functionaries who had surrendered their charters to the Crown.
 A celebrated debate on this question took place in the House of Commons in January 1690; but the evident intention of the Whigs to perpetuate their own ascendancy by tampering with the franchise contributed largely to the Tory reaction which resulted in the defeat of the Whigs in the elections of that year.
 Sacheverell was elected member for Nottinghamshire; but be died before taking his seat.

 In the judgment of Speaker Onslow, Sacheverell was the "ablest parliament man" of the reign of Charles II.
 He was one of the earliest English parliamentary orators; his speeches greatly impressed his contemporaries, and in a later generation, as Thomas Macaulay observes, they were "a favourite theme of old men who lived to see the conflicts of Robert Walpole and William Pulteney.
 Though his fame has become dimmed in comparison with that of Shaftesbury, Russell and Sidney, he was equally conspicuous in the parliamentary proceedings of Charles II's reign, and left a more permanent mark than any of them on the constitutional changes of the period."